 7. Being the bigger person

 There’s no patron saint for second wives, and you needn’t start pitching for the role.
-But, there will be a lot of times where you’ll need to give in with grace for the sake of everyone’s peace of mind, including your own.
+But, there will be a lot of times when you’ll need to give in with grace for the sake of everyone’s peace of mind, including your own.
+Accept being a second wife and find a way to be comfortable in your role without begrudging your spouse’s ex for getting there first.
+It will help everyone involved in the equation.

 Related Reading: 7 Strategies To Stop Fighting In A Relationship